-- 1. The monitoring required of an injecting party by its ICA should alert it when a nonspecification gas incident occurs. - 2.
+- 1. The monitoring required of an injecting party by its ICA should alert it when a non-specification gas incident occurs. - 2.
 The ICA also requires the party injecting gas to notify the TSO of non-specification gas.
 For example, s17.5 of the MPOC provides that: 'If a Welded Party detects or, in its reasonable opinion, suspects non-specification gas is flowing, or is likely to flow, through a Welded Point with its Pipeline, then as soon as reasonably practicable upon becoming aware of it, that Welded Party shall notify MDL (except where MDL has given that party notice of the non-specification gas).' - 3.
 The MPOC and VTC provide that the TSO must act as a Reasonable and Prudent Operator (RPO).
-Inherent in this must be some consideration of what general effect a non-specification gas incident will have on the quality of gas delivered from the transmission system.
-For example, if the excursion is for a spike in the calorific value of gas from a minor field where the gas stream will be dispersed into larger flows from other fields, the TSO may conclude that there will be no significant effect on the quality of delivered gas.
-This is an assessment that the TSO is best placed to make since it has the necessary information at hand and is responsible for the safe operation of its system.
-The actions taken by the TSO may vary according to this assessment.
+Inherent in this must be some consideration of what consequences are likely to arise from a non-specification gas incident.
+The actions taken by the TSO may vary accordingly.
+For example, if the non-specification incident is minor and short lived (say a transient involving gas at over 40°C being injected for a short period), it is unlikely that it would be reasonable or prudent to curtail injections.